The name Warby Parker Inc. (WRBY) should be kept on your radar - The Dwinnex

-As of close of business last night, Warby Parker Inc.’s stock clocked out at $16.60, down -1.43% from its previous closing price of $16.84.
-In other words, the price has decreased by -$0.24 from its previous closing price.
-On the day, 640621 shares were traded.
-WRBY stock price reached its highest trading level at $16.74 during the session, while it also had its lowest trading level at $15.69.
+As of close of business last night, Warby Parker Inc.’s stock clocked out at $16.73, up 1.58% from its previous closing price of $16.47.
+In other words, the price has increased by $+0.26 from its previous closing price.
+On the day, 541760 shares were traded.
+WRBY stock price reached its highest trading level at $17.07 during the session, while it also had its lowest trading level at $16.23.

 Will You Miss Out On This Growth Stock Boom?